Sammaye/MongoYii/readme.md

 There are a number of reasons why.
 In SQL an abstraction is justified by, some but not all, of these reasons:

 - Different implementations (i.e. MySQL and MSSQL and PostgreSQL) creates slightly different syntax
-- SQL is a string based querying language as such it makes sense to have an object orientated abstraction layer
+- SQL is a string based querying language as such it makes sense to have an object oriented abstraction layer
 - SQL has some rather complex and difficult to form queries in it that would make an abstraction layer useful

 MongoDB suffers from none of these problems; first it has OO querying interface already, secondly it is easily to merge different queries together simply using `CMap::MergeArray()`